20wash-sharma/GrandOrientalRugGalleryWordpress/wp-content/plugins/product-enquiry-pro/readme.txt

 A. when you disable or enable price for all products make sure you check global settings to apply those changes on all products.

 == Changelog ==

+= 6.4.5 =
+* Feature: Compatibility with PHP v8.0.

+= 6.4.4 =
+* Feature: Added ability to change the search functionality for variable products on the enquiry edit page. #64486
+* Feature: Added the ability to search enquiries using enquiry Id, product name on enquiry list page. #64487
+* Feature: Added 'Help' section on backend to quickly access tips/tricks, troubleshooting guides. #64475
+* Fix: Fatal error on activation without WooCommerce. #62163
+* Fix: JS error with Custom Form on IE11. #64218
+* Fix: Enquiry cart table structure. #64176
+* Fix: Licensing error. #62164
+* Fix: Changes in price and quantity columns are not reflecting in Amount column on enquiry edit page. #63976
+* Fix: Variations are not pre-selected on enquiry edit page for which customer has made enquiry. #63975
+* Fix: Manual CSS not getting applied on variable product page. #63686
+* Fix: jQuery Migration issues after WordPress 5.5 update. #63680
+* Fix: colspan property issue for enquiry cart total price. #61952
+* Fix: Duplicate logo issue in an enquiry email. #60950
+* Tweak: Added a filter to show or hide the form fields label. #61802
+* Tweak: Added a filter to change manual CSS. #64483
+* Tweak: Changed 'After Single Product Summary' to 'After Add to Cart'. #64485

+= 6.4.3 - 17/08/2020 =
+* Fix: Issues on the Admin Settings page after wordpress 5.5 update.

+= 6.4.2 - 14/07/2020 =
+* Feature: Made admin side Quote Email message field HTML tags compatible. #60467
+* Fix: Continuous update notice on the plugins page. #60466
+* Tweak: Ability to include 'Request a button' on the shop page on Ajax Request. #60468

+= 6.4.1 - 01/07/2020 =
+* Feature: Compatibility with WISDM Customer Specific Pricing plugin (4.5.0+). #59094
+* Fix: PEP menu and License menu is not visible on the Multi site. #59767
+* Fix: Enquiry button is not visible when 'Out of stock' setting is enabled and variable product is out of stock. #59770
+* Tweak: Added filter to change the terms and conditions text in the enquiry email. #59766

+= 6.4.0 - 26/05/2020 =
+* Fix: Enquiry button not getting enabled if WooCommerce uses Ajax to fetch variation details when user selects the variation. #63692
+* Fix: Enquiry button not getting enabled when default variation is configured on a variable product. #63693
+* Fix: Enquiry button is still enabled after clicking on 'Clear' button on single variable product page. #63694
+* Fix: PDF Preview not working on multisite.
+* Fix: File name of Quote PDF not translatable. #57197
+* Fix: Enquiry form font weight fixes.
+* Fix: Other minor fixes.
+* Tweak: Moved dashboard PEP menu below WooCommerce (Products) menu.
+* Tweak: Added cart total in enquiry cart.
+* Tweak: Added filters to add custom columns in Enquiry cart and in Enquiry email.
+* Tweak: License code is required only for updates and support.
+* Tweak: Removed 'WisdmAdPackage' module.
+* Feature: Added ability to modify and translate custom form error messages. #57294
+* Feature: Added a setting 'Enable Quantity Field' in 'General' tab.
+* Feature: Implemented compatibility with Elementor page builder.
+* Feature: Implemented compatibility with multi site. #63966
+* Feature: Added mini enquiry cart support to let user view cart on same page.
+* Feature: Support to add logo in email.

+= 6.3.6 =
+* Fix: Total Price issue on enquiry list page on vendor dashboard. #60297
+* Fix: Order Id issue on enquiry list page on vendor dashboard. #61026
+* Fix: Escaped 'Expected Price' field value in mutliproduct enquiry mode. #60986

 = 6.3.5 =
 * Feature: Added functionalities for vendors when add on is active.